 Does Original Medicare Cover Dental Implants?

 No. Original Medicare (Parts A and B) does not cover routine dental care, and dental implants are considered routine dental care.
-The only dental procedures Medicare Part A covers are those medically necessary in an inpatient hospital setting.
+The only dental procedures Medicare Part A covers are those that are medically necessary in an inpatient hospital setting — for example, jaw reconstruction following an injury or cancer surgery.

 Can Medicare Advantage Cover Dental Implants?